PrismLauncher/prismlauncher.org/src/news/polymc2.md

 <a class="button" href="/download/2/">Download NOW!</a>

 ## Oh god, what have you done?
 You can find out for yourself!
-Grab this earth shattering release [here]().
+Grab this earth shattering release

 <a class="button" href="/download/2/">Download NOW!</a>